Living and Working in France With or Without a Work Visa

 The popular alternative to the work visa is to apply for a student visa.
 If you are a student at an official university (and not a language school), you can work up 964 hours, which corresponds to 60% of normal working hours in France, not enough to support yourself, but a nice supplement.
-Quite a few foreigners actually enroll in a university program (around 300 euros a year) just to get the right to work in France.
-Once they're in and they have their official papers to work, they never actually go back to classes.
+Quite a few foreigners enroll in a university program to get the right to work in France.
+Once they're in and have their official papers to work, they never return to classes.

-The downside of this is that it’s long been used and abused which means that a student visa is becoming a difficult thing to come by as the French government clamps down on the number of visas issued.
+The downside of this is that this approach has long been used and abused, which means that a student visa is becoming a difficult thing to come by as the French government clamps down on the number of visas issued.

-If the official hoops don’t return any rewards, and you’ve still got the travel bug, some people come over as a tourist for three months and hop back and forth from France to England for a week at a time in order to reset their 3-month tourist visa back in France.
+If the official hoops return no rewards, and you've still got the travel bug, some people come over as a tourist for three months and hop back and forth from France to England for a week to reset their 3-month tourist visa back in France.

-The best places to advertise for this type of work are on university notice boards, at English bookshops in the city center and on the Internet.
-Those who mention they are native-English speakers seem to get a lot of enquiries.
+The best places to advertise this type of work are on university notice boards, English bookshops in the city center of Paris, for example, and on the internet.
+Those who mention they are native-English speakers get a lot of inquiries.

-On the other hand, if you are lucky enough to get a visa which entitles you to work, and you want to teach English, then you will find that most often the jobs given to native-English speakers are in teaching technical English.
+On the other hand, if you are lucky enough to get a visa that entitles you to work and you want to teach English, you will find that most often, the jobs given to native-English speakers are in teaching technical English.

-It’s important to note that employers who are hiring you to teach English don’t necessarily speak any English themselves so your interview will be in French.
-You’ll be required to at least be able to speak enough French for negotiations with secretarial staff, to read and respond to important faculty notices and to read and understand your work contract.
+It's important to note that employers hiring you to teach English don't necessarily speak English themselves, so your interview will be in French.
+You'll be required to be at least able to speak enough French for negotiations with secretarial staff, to read and respond to important faculty notices and to read and understand your work contract.

-Once you’ve got your visa and your mind is made up to teach English then you’ll need a degree in anything, preferably be a native speaker of English, and will have a TEFL/CELTA certificate.
-The Cambridge website can give you details of your local approved center, though many online and other schools worldwide now teach this methodology.
+Once you've got your visa and your mind is made up to teach English, then you'll need a degree in anything, preferably be a native speaker of English, and will have a TEFL/CELTA certificate.
+The Cambridge CELTA website can provide you details about your local approved center, though many online and other schools worldwide now teach this methodology.

-You can apply to teach at universities, language schools, international schools and private primary and high schools.
+You can apply to teach at language schools, international schools, private primary and high schools, and universities.

 “Teaching English is a saturated market [in France].
 If you can, you’re better off targeting areas like marketing.” says James, who now works as a marketing and sales manager at the CNES (Centre Nationale des Etudes Spatiales), Europe’s space research program.

-Jennifer Roudez, a French native with a British degree in business studies, teaches English at a number of universities in Toulouse.
-She agrees with James that the teaching of English is a saturated market.
-However, she says that some attractive options are available if you still want to teach and you have the right qualifications and experience.
+Jennifer, a French native with a British degree in business studies, teaches English at some universities in Toulouse.
+She agrees with James that teaching English is a saturated market.
+However, she says that some attractive options are available if you still want to teach and have the right qualifications and experience.

 Jennifer also says that having a specialty means you have less competition and earn more money.

-Whichever path you end up taking, be prepared for the mountain of administrative paperwork, make sure to really read up on France, and soak up all the strength you can muster for the exciting and life-altering challenge ahead!
+Whichever path you take, be prepared for the mountain of administrative paperwork, read up on France, and soak up all the strength you can muster for the exciting and life-altering challenge ahead!